ONjie/notes_app/README.md

 # notes_app

-Notes App is an application for creating, updating and deleting your notes.
+Notes App is an application for adding, updating and deleting your notes.

 ## RESULTS: